SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

       <#increment#>
    }

-Named values declared within the initialization expression (such as ``var index = 0``) are only valid within the scope of the ``for`` loop itself.
+Constants and variables declared within the initialization expression (such as ``var index = 0``) are only valid within the scope of the ``for`` loop itself.
 To retrieve the final value of ``index`` after the loop ends,